BawdyAnarchist/QubesTricks/QubesSetup/SetupIdeas.md

 Qubes is heavy on system resources, so you should get a performance boost vs xfce.

-On Qubes 4.0; i3wm resolved issues I had with full screen video playback on my hidpi screen.
+On Qubes 4.0; i3wm resolved issues I had with full screen video playback on my hi dpi screen.

-You'll also get some hacker cred with normies.
-Your screen will look cool, and your snooping girlfriend won't know how to navegate your system!
+You'll get some hacker cred with normies.
+Your screen will look cool.
+And your snooping girlfriend won't be able to navegate your system!
 Just kidding.
-No one running Qubes+i3wm has a girlfriend.
+No one running Qubes+i3 has a girlfriend.

 ### System Setup Ideas